Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 #### Q84.
 What is the best way to modify slide's appearance or content while in Note Page view?

-- [x] CEdit the thumbnail of the slide as needed.
+- [x] Edit the thumbnail of the slide as needed.
 - [ ] Slides cannot be modified while in Note Page view.
-- [ ] USe the Zoom slider to magnify the slide contents
+- [ ] Use the Zoom slider to magnify the slide contents
 - [ ] Right-click the slide and select edit